 In the Windows Phone 7.1 SDK , Microsoft has included a number of template start-up projects to accelerate development on the Windows Mobile platform.

 Are you spending your valuable time assigning Salesforce.com Cases or Leads manually when you could be spending your time doing something more productive?
 Would you like for your Cases and Leads to be automatically assigned?
+Learn how to do this with these great, free Round Robin Assignment options in Salesforce.

 Recently, one of our clients decided to move their CRM installation to an internal server.
 Their team had been using CRM Online, but the reporting limitations (fetchxml) and a few other problems became high priority issues.